 The Freshman Research Initiative (FRI) at ISU is an opportunity for you to participate in authentic research during your first year at campus.
-Projects are available in the fields of astronomy, electrical and computer engineering, geology, molecular biology, genetics and physics.
+Projects are available in the fields of chemistry, chemical engineering, biology, bioinformatics and computational biology, molecular biology, kinesiology, genetics and physics.
 Streams of 15-20 students in introductory classes are co-opted into faculty members’ research programs where you design their own experiments.
 The time commitment is manageable and you will receive course credit for your degree.
 Participating in cutting-edge research will provide you hands-on experience and a chance to build community with your peers and faculty at ISU.

 What students are saying about the FRI…